In this article I will share with you the 10 most common boiler problems that our gas safe engineers fix.

 10. Unusual whistling, banging or gurgling noise

 It’s a very common issue that air gets inside the system.
-Above it’s already mentioned that kettling is another issue of low water pressure.
-If there is pump failure, your system could emit banging noise.
+Above it?s already mentioned that kettling is another issue of low water pressure.
+If there is a pump failure, your system could emit banging noise.
 An expert is able to determine the problem based on the kind of noise the boiler is making.
 Boiler whistling and boiler gurgling are two very common types of noise issue in boilers.
 Boilers are usually not silent but it’s not a positive sign if the device is making too much noise.
 Any unusual noise must be investigated sooner, this way you can save money that you would be shelling out on expensive repairs.

 Should I replace my boiler?

 Have you installed your boiler ten years ago or even more?
 If your boiler is running for 10 years, you must consider a boiler replacement.
 Older boilers are generally prone to faults and they lose efficiency over time.
 If you don’t take any action, your boiler will eventually suffer a breakdown.
-A new boiler comes with warranty; this will lower your heating bills and make your dwelling safer.
+A new boiler comes with a warranty; this will lower your heating bills and make your dwelling safer.
 There are a variety of central heating systems and boilers in the market and each piece is a creation of technology.
 This is why if technology fails anytime, the repair tends to be very costly.
-Sometimes the faults are such that it’s worth repairing but there are times when you have to plan a replacement.
+Sometimes the faults are such that it?s worth repairing but there are times when you have to plan a replacement.

 Regular servicing is a must